nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 A basic text editor will show up.

-Type the following into it, each on a separate:
+Type the following into it, each on a separate line:

 `cd xmrig/build`

 `copy and paste the code that we generated earlier from the configurator`

-Press control x and then press enter to save the edits made to the file.
+Press control x, press y to apply the changes, and then press enter to save the edits made to the file.

 ## Running the shell script